coruscateor/ActSharp/README.md

 * Add a unit tests project
 * Finalise the API and bump to 1.0 (it's practically finalised now)
+* Re-do the expamle project

 ### Changelog:

+Version 0.3.0:

+* Added an ActorIsIdle property to the Actor class
+* Added UnSafeAsync static methods to the Async Action extensions
+* Added AsyncWait and UnsafeAsyncWait static methods to the Async Action extensions
+* All projects now target .NET Core 2.2

 Version 0.2.0: